 GY655, GY652 and GY672 will run weekly throughout the semester.
+The first class for GY672 is 28^{th} September (i.e. week 2).

-GY660: this will run as a tutorial for the first weeks up to mid-term to support your transition to working with R and working with data.
-After we complete the tutorial the session will move to developing a thesis topic and support you in that process.
-The tutorial will run online.
+GY660: this will run as an online tutorial for the first weeks up to mid-term to support your transition to working with R and working with data.
+After midterm the session will move to developing a thesis topic and support you in that process.